The Boutique Hotel Technology Guide for 2025

 Plan for support needs.
 When something breaks at midnight, who answers?

 Consider switching cost.
 Moving off a PMS is painful.
 Make sure you can live with your choice for years.
+If you do need to change systems down the line, the hotel PMS migration guide explains how to transfer reservations and guest history without data loss.

-The best technology depends on your specific situation—market, guest mix, team capabilities, growth plans.
+The best technology depends on your specific situation: market, guest mix, team capabilities, growth plans.
 Use this guide as framework, not prescription.

 Boutique hotels succeed through personality and service that larger properties can’t replicate.
 The right technology amplifies those strengths by handling mechanical work, freeing your team to focus on what makes guests remember you.
+One often-missed piece of the technology stack: connecting your PMS to accounting software so the morning bookkeeping routine takes 5 minutes instead of 25.
+The hotel PMS accounting integration guide for 2026 covers integration patterns, real costs, and a 30-day rollout plan for properties in the 20-80 room range.

 Written by Maciej Dudziak